Eye of the Cat (1969)

 Eye of the cat woman on a ladder

-Disability is a theme front-loaded in this film and its connection to caregiving is made explicit.
-Whether it is Danny in a lung-strengthening oxygen chamber that must be monitored or Danny struggling to move her wheelchair on her own accord, she is framed as having physical limitations that make her dependent upon her caregiver.
-This scream is certainly a vocal expression of fear, but it is also a moment in which Danny is finally able to reclaim her agency and give a literal voice to her fears.
+Disability is a theme front-loaded in this film with its connection to caregiving made explicit.
+Scenes depicting Danny in a lung-strengthening oxygen chamber that must be monitored, along with images of her struggling to move her wheelchair by herself frame Danny as having physical limitations that make her dependent upon her caregiver.
+Her scream is the moment in which Danny is finally able to give a literal voice to her fears.
 Removed from the home that has become her de facto prison, Danny can view her circumstances clearly for the first time.
 While she has long realized that her caregivers only perform their duties in the hope that they will inherit her fortune, she is only able to see the full extent of their duplicity when looking into the home from the outside.
 Her scream comes in tandem with her realization that she is in imminent danger and must notify authorities of Wylie and Kassia’s plot to kill her.

 Danny’s attempts to confide her suspicions to her doctor are thwarted by his paternalistic and dismissive attitude.
-He quiets her pleas with a sleeping pill administered in her bedroom and the scene reminds viewers that the greatest threats to Danny are two cultural norms grounded in ideas of safety: the family home and the doctor/patient relationship.
-The domestic space has become her prison and provides her caregivers with the privacy they need to carry out their crimes.
+He quiets her pleas with a sleeping pill administered in her bedroom and the scene reminds viewers that the greatest threats to Danny are two institutions that are supposed to represent safety: the family home and the doctor/patient relationship.
+Far from serving as a sanctuary, the domestic space has become her prison and provides her caregivers with the privacy they need to carry out their crimes.
 The presence of the doctor, an outsider who is not part of the plot, should function to keep Danny safe, but his easy dismissal of her concerns illustrates the fallibility of human safeguards.
 It also reflects feminist concerns of the era that women were not empowered in their health care.
-A year after this film came out, Women and Their Bodies (later renamed Our Bodies, Ourselves) was published and contributed to a sea change in the doctor-patient relationship that advocated women be active agents in their well-being.
+A year after this film came out, Women and Their Bodies (later renamed Our Bodies, Ourselves) was published and contributed to a sea change in the doctor-patient relationship in its advice that women be active agents in their well-being (Norsigian).
 With Danny, we see the dangers that can befall women who yield to a paternalistic power that seeks to render difficult women quiet.

 At the center of the plot against Danny is Kassia, a beautiful young woman whose machinations include gaslighting Danny to make her paranoid in her own home.
 But Kassia’s plot is brought to a screeching halt when Danny’s horde of cats corner Kassia and chase her up a ladder where she ultimately falls to her death.

-Annoyed by her caregiving duties, Kassia moves from gaslighting Danny to psychologically torturing her by removing her beloved cats from the home.
+Annoyed by her caregiving duties, Kassia moves from gaslighting Danny to psychologically torturing her — removing her beloved cats from the home.
 This proves to be a dire mistake as the cats return to the home seeking revenge.
 Their deliberate stalking of and intent to kill mimics Kassia’s behavior and is framed out in an intense sequence in which Kassia maintains eye contact with the cats.
 In a reflection of Linda Williams’ theory of the female gaze, the cats are positioned in the role of “monster” and as Kassia looks at them, she realizes an identification with them.
 Her scream, then, becomes a vocalized awareness of that identification.
+Symbolically, cats have long been associated with women, specifically single women (Frasin 160).
+While the stereotype of the single woman with cats often conveys a type of Otherness steeped in loneliness and gender non-conformity -which the first part of the film leans into-, here Danny’s cats upend that reading (Dupuis and Girme 315).
+As an extension of Danny, the cats represent a specific type of feminine power that has been nurtured.
+It represents a cyclical brand of caring in which Danny cared for the cats who, in turn, now care for her.
+It is a form of care that Kassia only recognizes as a source of power far too late.

 Works Cited